 You do the bonder once or twice while determined that you are going to be the leader and with an understanding of the concept, you can usually figure out your own style.

 If you feel the need, or desire, to talk to the horse, do it.
 I only talk to the horse when there are humans around who need to know my thought processes.
-If there is no one around I never verbally talk to the horse but we have this gushing two way conversation with neither making a sound.
+If there is no one around I very seldom verbally talk to the horse but we have this gushing two way conversation with neither making a sound.

 I personally don't see any difference.